Family Radio: Aftermath

-Recent developments

-Despite the decrease of stations owned by Family Radio, the ministry continues to recover from the effects of the failed end-times prediction.
-Tom Evans took over as president and general manager.
-In response to the popularity of smartphones and tablets, Family Radio introduced its very own app for use on such electronics.
-Family Radio also redesigned its Web site and introduced it in its new format in June 2014, and updated it again three years later.
-The Web site has received new features on occasion since, including podcasts.

 On November 21, 2014, The Walt Disney Company announced it would sell WQEW in New York City to Family Radio for $12.95 million, part of Disney's decision to end terrestrial distribution of the Radio Disney format.
 The sale was approved on February 10, 2015, and the station returned on the air on February 27 as the new WFME (AM), thus giving Family Radio full coverage of the New York City metropolitan area for the first time in two years.
 Concurrent with the sale, the FCC converted WFME's broadcasting status from commercial to non-commercial.
+WFME has since been taken off the air, following Family Radio's sale of its transmitter site.

-During 2016, Family Radio moved its corporate offices and main studios from Oakland, where it had been based since the ministry's inception, to the adjacent East Bay city of Alameda, also near Oakland International Airport and the headquarters of the Oakland Raiders.
+During 2016, Family Radio moved its corporate offices and main studios from Oakland, where it had been based since the network's inception, to the adjacent East Bay city of Alameda.

 In September 2018, Family Radio announced it would no longer air programs featuring the voice of Harold Camping, and would no longer distribute literature of Camping's teachings.
 The decision was made as part of an effort to both move away from Camping's theology, and to reintroduce programs from outside ministries into the network's schedule.
 The changes went into effect on October 8, 2018.

-Just a few years after its restructuring, Family Stations, Inc., announced on October 28, 2019, that it would be moving its headquarters from Alameda, California to Nashville, Tennessee.
-Dick Whitworth, the senior director of marketing for the network, explained to The Christian Post: "We want to be good stewards of our finances, the gifts from our listeners, and the gifts God has given us.
-The decision to move to Nashville was made primarily because of the cost of doing business in the Bay Area."
-Family Radio will, however, keep its satellite up-link facility in Alameda, California, with upgrades and improvements for the distribution of all of its network and local station produced programming.
-Construction on the new headquarters / broadcast facility was completed in January 2020.

-Teachings and beliefs
+In 2019, Family Radio announced that it would be moving its headquarters from Alameda, California, to Franklin, Tennessee.
+Following the move, in 2024, parent entity Family Stations was reorganized; its assets were transferred to a new Tennessee-based entity, Loam Media, with no change in ownership or management.

+Finances

+In 1994, Family Radio owned forty radio stations nationwide.
+The listenership of Family Radio understandably declined after the failed 1994 rapture prediction, but before long the organization was again growing at a fast rate.
+By the time of his second campaign, the organization boasted 216 AM and FM radio stations, along with two television channels.

+Financial strength hit a peak in 2007 when Family Radio reported $135 million in assets.
+As net assets declined from that point forward, listener contributions steadily increased.
+Upon the outset of the second campaign, the organizations assets dropped while contributions simultaneously rose indicating an increased level of spending by the organization, far surpassing the increase in income.
+In 2008, total contributions were well over $15 million.
+2009 saw an annual budget of $36.7 million with $117 million in assets and $18.4 million in contributions.
+IRS records also indicate that Family Radio employed 348 persons in 2009.
+In 2010 assets were down to $110 million while contributions rose to $18.7 million while the station maintained 346 employees.
+In 2011 contributions fell to $17.2 million and assets dropped to $87.6 million, while the organization also lost 26 employees.
+By the end of 2011 the organizations assets had dropped to $29.2 million, and the next year was forced to take out a $30 million loan.